-The City's seal graces the former flag - itself a testament to the history of Syracuse and the industries which granted its rise.
-The seal features salt sheds - an important early industry and the source of the city's current "Salt City" moniker, the Erie Canal, and smokestack-billowing factories.
-The seal does a fantastic job at being a seal - a symbol of government, best viewed up close and on official documentation.
-In that sense, this project did not aim to alter the seal.
-What the seal does not do well is serve as a symbol of the city's people - one that can be displayed proudly, and easily recognized and understood from afar.
+The city's seal graces the former flag-itself a testament to the history of Syracuse and the industries which spurred its rise.
+The seal features salt sheds-an important early industry and the source of the city's current moniker of "Salt City"-the Erie Canal, and smokestack-billowing factories.
+The seal does a fantastic job at being a seal-a symbol of government, best viewed up close and on official documentation.
+This project did not aim to alter the seal.